tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 if (interpreter->Invoke() != kTfLiteOk) return false;
 ```

+Note: Once the default behavior is turned off, copying the inference output from
+GPU memory to CPU memory requires an explicit call to
+`Interpreter::EnsureTensorDataIsReadable()` for each output tensor.

 ## Tips and Tricks

-* Some operations that are trivial on CPU side may be high cost in GPU land.
+*   Some operations that are trivial on the CPU may be high cost on a GPU.
+One
-  One class of such operation is various forms of reshape operations (including
+    class of such operation includes various forms of reshape operations
-  `BATCH_TO_SPACE`, `SPACE_TO_BATCH`, `SPACE_TO_DEPTH`, etc.).
-If those ops
+    (including `BATCH_TO_SPACE`, `SPACE_TO_BATCH`, `SPACE_TO_DEPTH`, and similar
+    operation).
+If these operations are not required (for example, they were
-  are inserted into the network just for the network architect's logical
+    inserted to help the network architect reason about the system but do not
-  thinking, it is worth removing them for performance.
+    otherwise affect output), it is worth removing them for performance.

-* On GPU, tensor data is sliced into 4-channels.
+*   On a GPU, tensor data is sliced into 4-channels.
 Thus, a computation on a
     tensor of shape `[B, H, W, 5]` will perform about the same on a tensor of
     shape `[B, H, W, 8]`, but significantly worse than `[B, H, W, 4]`.

-* In that sense, if the camera hardware supports image frames in RGBA, feeding
+    *   For example, if the camera hardware supports image frames in RGBA,
-  that 4-channel input is significantly faster as a memory copy (from 3-channel
+        feeding that 4-channel input is significantly faster, because a memory
-  RGB to 4-channel RGBX) can be avoided.
+        copy (from 3-channel RGB to 4-channel RGBX) can be avoided.

 *   For best performance, do not hesitate to re-train your classifier with
     mobile-optimized network architecture.
 That is a significant part of
     optimization for on-device inference.